electricimp/imp-central-impt/DevelopmentGuide.md

 #### Real-time Logs ####

-The impCentral API can stream log entries from device(s) in real time.
+The impCentral API can stream log entries from devices in real time.

-Devices may be added to a limited number of log streams per account and there is a limit on the number of devices per stream.
+Devices may be added to any one of a limited number of log streams available per account.
+There is also a limit on the number of devices per stream.
 The both limits are controlled by the impCentral API, not by *impt*.

 *impt* provides several commands which start displaying real-time logs:

 - The most universal command is [`impt log stream`](./CommandsManual.md#log-stream).
 You can specify several devices and/or Device Groups, and all of the devices are added to the new log stream, which is then started.
-If you do not specify any devices or Device Groups, all devices assigned to your Project’s Device Group are added to the log stream.
+If you do not specify any devices or Device Groups, all devices assigned to your Project’s Device Group are added to the log stream for you.
-- [`impt build run`](./CommandsManual.md#build-run) with the option `--log` adds all the devices of the Device Group, for which the new Deployment is created, to a new log stream, which is then started.
+- The command [`impt build run`](./CommandsManual.md#build-run) with the option `--log` adds all the devices of the Device Group, for which the new Deployment is created, to a new log stream, which is then started.
-- [`impt dg restart`](./CommandsManual.md#device-group-restart) with the option `--log` adds all the devices of the rebooted Device Group to a new log stream, which is then started.
+- The command [`impt dg restart`](./CommandsManual.md#device-group-restart) with the option `--log` adds all the devices of the rebooted Device Group to a new log stream, which is then started.
-- [`impt device restart --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-restart) with the option `--log` adds the specified device to a new log stream, which is then started.
+- The command [`impt device restart --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-restart) with the option `--log` adds the specified device to a new log stream, which is then started.

 If the total number of devices to be added to a log stream exceeds the per-stream limit, not all of them will be added.
 Check the command’s output to see which devices were added and which were not.

 While the logs are being streamed, no other command can be called.
 To stop displaying the logs, press *Ctrl-C*.

-Note, the log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the per-account limit of opened streams.
+The log stream may be closed by the impCentral API: for example, when a new log stream is requested by the same account and that exceeds the per-account limit of opened streams.

-If the logs streaming is stopped by an error (eg. due to a disconnection), *impt* tries to automatically reconnect and reestablish the stream.
-Note, even if the stream is restored, some log entries could be lost and not displayed.
+If the log stream is stopped by an error (eg. due to a disconnection), *impt* tries to automatically reconnect and re-establish the stream.
+Even if the stream is restored, some log entries may be lost and not displayed.

 **Example**

-**Logging is started for a device from the Project’s Device Group**
+Start logging for a device from the Project’s Device Group.

 ```
 > impt log stream